Last Updated on February 12, 2025

 As defined in Chapter 20 of the new trade agreement, The USMCA provided for an improved variety of regulations regarding intellectual property.
 The chapter includes protection for trademarks, trade secrets, and online copyright enforcement.
 Together, the past 25 years have created a clear competitive advantage for Mexico and a roadmap for the protection of intellectual property in Latin America.

-In the most recent edition in 2022, Mexico demonstrated a noteworthy improvement in the Index.
-The US Chamber of Commerce issued an overall score of 58.98%.
+With the implementation of some of the USMCA’s intellectual property commitments, Mexico’s score in the 2024 IP Index improved.
+In the most recent edition in 2024, Mexico demonstrated a noteworthy improvement in the Index.
+The US Chamber of Commerce issued an overall score of 59.98%.

 Misconceptions About Manufacturing in Mexico: Outdated or Inaccurate Information

-In conclusion, there are many misconceptions about manufacturing in Mexico, but it's important to remember that these views are often based on outdated or inaccurate information.
 Mexico has a thriving and sophisticated manufacturing sector that is capable of producing high-quality goods with the latest technology and modern facilities.
 By overcoming these misconceptions and recognizing the capabilities of Mexican manufacturers, companies can tap into a wealth of opportunities and benefits that Mexico has to offer.
 By doing so, they can enhance their global competitiveness and achieve success in a rapidly changing and increasingly interconnected world.

 FAQs about Misconceptions of Manufacturing in Mexico